epiloque/sharness/README.md

     return 42
 }

-expectSucess "You can test for a specific exit code" "
+expectSuccess "You can test for a specific exit code" "
     expectCode 42 return_42
 "